patchlevel/event-sourcing/docs/pages/repository.md

 !!! warning

     If you use the event bus, you should be aware that the events are dispatched synchronously.
-    You may encounter "at least once" problems.
+    You may encounter [at least once](https://softwaremill.com/message-delivery-and-deduplication-strategies/) problems.

 !!! note